inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 - Consider using a persistent URI to allow the links and references defined in your vocabulary to outlive your current organisation, or personally owned domain.
 For example:
-  - [PURL](https://purl.org/), but it seems the Internet Archive are no longer supporting it (i.e. they were not responding to update requests in 2019).
+  - [PURL](https://purl.org/), but it seems the Internet Archive are no longer supporting it (i.e., they were not responding to update requests in 2019).
   - The [w3id.org project](https://w3id.org/), but as a GitHub repo can it continue to scale indefinitely...?!
   - Do you know of any other services or projects?
 Suggestions and/or PRs